stakwork/sphinx-relay/docs/myNode_deployment.md

 ### Open port 53001 on myNode

 **note**: Port 3001 is now taken by one of myNode apps.
 In this document we use port 53001, but this port can be whatever number you want.
-Just add PORT to your environment like `export PORT=55005`.
+Just edit the `node_http_port` setting in config/app.json

 Open up a console window with SSH.
 And login as root
 ```sh